 |20||Sep 19||Lure to La Planche des Belles Filles||36kms/22miles||Mountain time trial|

 |21||Sep 20||Mantes-la-Jolie to Paris (Champs-Élysée)||122kms/76miles||Flat stage|

-There are nine riders in each team.
+There are eight riders in each team.
 Of the 22 teams, 6 are from France; 2 from the USA, 2 from Belgium, 2 from Germany.
 All the other countries are fielding one team: Australia, Bahrein, Great Britain, Kazakhstan, Netherlands, Poland, Spain, South Africa, Switzerland and United Arab Emirates.

 Tour de France Teams 2020